tinaselenge/proposals/056-kafka-roller-kraft.md

 If KafkaRoller fails to roll the controller/combined nodes, it still tries to roll the brokers before reporting an error.
 This is required because until [KIP-919](https://cwiki.apache.org/confluence/display/KAFKA/KIP-919%3A+Allow+AdminClient+to+Talk+Directly+with+the+KRaft+Controller+Quorum) is implemented in order to check the quorum state when rolling controllers at least one broker needs to be running.

+### Triggers
+The following will trigger an attempt to roll a KRaft controller or combined node:
+- Pod is annotated for manual rolling update
+- Pod is unready
+- Controller's configuration has changed and cannot be updated dynamically.

+The triggers for broker remain the same as Zookeeper mode.

+**NOTE** There is a related proposal describing how to diff controller configuration currently being discussed: [PR #82](https://github.com/strimzi/proposals/pull/82)

 ### Rollability checks